 In other words, it’s cheap "telling."

-And whenever I hear "we've talked about this," or "we've gone over this," I think, “I haven’t talked with you about anything!
+Whenever I hear "we've talked about this" I think, “I haven’t talked with you about anything!
 Don’t tell me what I should think without presenting me with argument, fact, or context.”

 Conversely, good writers often use clever and just ways to hide exposition.
 There are creative ways to pick up the story's pace, such as when,